 Colorado is one of 15 states that recognizes common law marriages.
 Per Colorado law, there is no minimum time stipulation that is required to establish a common law marriage, rather the introduction of each other as a spouse.
 For instance, introducing each other as “my husband” or putting “Mr. and Mrs.” on Christmas cards.
 However, just as an actual legal marriage, in the separation of common law couples, the same legal process must be followed.
 This means that equitable division of assets, alimony, child support, and allocation of parental responsibility (child custody) will all be subject to the same guidelines as divorce.

 Although Colorado family law acknowledges special considerations for some marriage situations, the union and dissolution of spousal relationships are treated equally.
 Regardless of your circumstances, the legal team at Petrelli Previtra can help.
-For all of your family law needs in Highlands Ranch and the Denver area, contact us to schedule your consultation today!
+For all of your family law needs in the Denver area, contact us to schedule your consultation today!